Weiqin-Zhao/Hist2Cell/README.md

 - `./key_cell_evaluation_tutorial.ipynb`: evalute the prediction performance of `Hist2Cell` on serveral key cell types of interest, in this tutorial, we generate the figures used in `Fig 2.d`;
 - `./cell_colocalization_tutorial.ipynb`: analyse the cell co-localization patterns from histology image using `Hist2Cell`, in this tutorial, we generate the figures used in `Fig 2.f`;
 - `./super_resovled_cell_abundance_tutorial.ipynb`: produce super-resolved fine-grained cell type abundances using `Hist2Cell` for biological reserach, in this tutorial, we generate the figures used in `Fig 6.b`.

-## Training Models

-For training on your own dataset, we provide detailed training tutorials in `./cell_abundance_visulization_tutorial.ipynb` with the example data we uploaded.

-After preparing your own dataset following `./data_preparation_tutorial.ipynb`, users can train/finetune `Hist2Cell` on their own dataset for further cellular analysis.

 ## Citation